Products

 What if one recipient's leg fails?

 Each recipient is a separate leg.
-A leg that can't fill is refunded to you automatically; delivered legs are unaffected.
+A leg that can't fill keeps its amount reserved for you to claim back on-chain; delivered legs are unaffected.

 What does it cost?